aeioyu/drink/README.md

 - Machines management, able to Create, Update, Delete.
 - Stock Management, able to manage product stock on machine.
+- Send Email notification to admin by email.

 ### Demo Environment